What are the registration requirements?

 Does the Registry put any restrictions on where I live or work?

-No, however, if you are being supervised the Department of Corrections, you must comply with those restrictions.
+No, however, if you are being supervised by the Department of Corrections, you must comply with those restrictions.

 What are the requirements for the Vermont registry?